Real-Skill/egghead-exercises/README.md

 * [angularjs-transformresponse](https://egghead.io/lessons/angularjs-transformresponse)

 ## Setup
- You should have installed `npm`, `bower`, `grunt-cli`  packages to run this example.
+ You should have installed `yarn`, `bower`, `grunt-cli`  packages to run this example.
 To resolve dependencies run:

 ```
-npm install
+yarn install
 ```

 ```